seecii/monolith-campaign/README.md

-This is for a design school assignment exercising 3-step prompting methodology (Planning, UX, Visual Direction).
 Build as a single HTML artifact with all CSS and JS inline.
 Use vanilla JavaScript only, no frameworks.
 Optimize scroll calculations with requestAnimationFrame.

 Build me a single-page sunglasses campaign website using only HTML, JS,